 In 2004, Mended Hearts realized that families whose children were born with a congenital heart defect were in need of the peer-to-peer support that Mended Hearts provided.

-Recognized for its role in facilitating a positive patient-care experience, Mended Hearts has provided over 60 years of service.
-View the Mended Hearts 60-Year History PowerPoint and Timeline Highlights , prepared for the 60th anniversary convention, May 2012.
-We have over 300 local chapters and satellites nationwide, and partners with 460 hospitals and rehabilitation clinics.
+Recognized for its role in facilitating a positive patient-care experience, Mended Hearts has provided over 70 years of service.
+We have over 260 local chapters and satellites nationwide, and partners with 350 hospitals and rehabilitation clinics.
 Mended Hearts offers services to heart patients through visiting programs, support group meetings and educational forums.
+You can watch our full history HERE.